 Pipette Calibration & Repair

 Pipettes are brought to the Glasswashing facility for service/repairs and will be returned to the lab by Glasswash staff upon completion.
 Service includes complete interior and exterior cleaning, new seals and O-rings and calibration.
-Calibration and repairs are guaranteed by the vendor six month from date of service.
+Calibration and repairs are guaranteed by the vendor twelve months from date of service.
 Replacement parts are additional cost.
-Laboratories actively using radioactivity must receive clearance from LS&EH that their pipettes are safe for the technician to work with.
-Issues related to the pipette service can be directed to the Supervisor of the Glasswashing facility.
+Laboratories actively using radioactivity must receive clearance from Laboratory Safety & Environmental Health that their pipettes are safe for the technician to work with.
+Issues related to the pipette service can be directed to the Manager of the Glasswashing facility.

 Labs desiring to recycle clean pipette tip boxes should place these items in the prearranged location for pickup by the facility staff.
 Labs that do not use Glasswashing Services but would like to recycle clean pipette tip boxes may deposit them directly in the blue recycle bin located outside the Glasswashing Services facility.